 Foreign Language Placement Exam.
 This task was part of the experimental design for expertise.
-Participants would sign up the foreign language section.
-In addition to taking the typing task, the participants were also required to take Missouri State University’s Foreign Language Placement Exam given to those wishing to test out of an introductory course.
+Participants would sign up for the foreign language section.
+In addition to taking the typing task, the participants were also required to take Missouri State University’s Foreign Language Placement Exam given to those who wish to enroll in a foreign language course.
 The placement exam demonstrates proficiency in French, German, or Spanish.
 The entire exam is computerized and evaluates grammar, vocabulary, and reading comprehension in the above languages.
 For the reading comprehension questions, the participant is given a prompt in the second language and must answer a question about it.
 After the exam is complete they are given a score that represents which section of that language they should take (i.e., 101, 102, 201, 202 representing the four course sequence of foreign language requirement).

-Figure Two.
+Figure .
 Example of a reading comprehension question in French.

+Results

+Here you should write out the hypotheses + how you will test them.

+Expertise and working memory studies have been done on various subjects.
+Very few studies include fluid intelligence and how it is related to expertise.
+I wish to compare expertise and working memory again, and then see how expertise and fluid intelligence are related.

+Those who have a higher expertise will have a higher working memory OSPAN scores and higher fluid intelligence Raven scores.

 References